-By Patrick O’Brien, Kiser Group
+By Kiser Group,

 From tax plans to opportunity zones, going into the second quarter of 2019, the U.S. commercial real estate sector remains attractive to global and local investors alike, seeking yield and low volatility late in this cycle.
 Healthy supply/demand fundamentals are likely to continue to benefit from a relatively solid U.S. macroeconomic backdrop, mainly in three ways:

 - Steady GDP and job growth: As Q1 closed out, the trade gap reached an eight-month low and the average wages are pushing up.
 With steady unemployment rates and growing wages, property owners should have a greater ability to increase rents.

 - Strong demographics – The average price-per-unit for multifamily product continues to increase with strong fundamentals and slow single-family construction.

 - Higher replacement costs – rising construction materials and labor prices have significantly escalated rehab costs, providing room for additional asset appreciation and value-add opportunities.